-Thrive Young Adult 2017 will take place as part of the Grow Racial Justice event, a collaboration of the Unitarian Universalist Association (UUA) and the Unitarian Universalist (UU) College of Social Justice, along with Standing on the Side of Love and the Center for Ethical Living and Social Justice Renewal.
-In two companion programs, young adults of color and white young adults will explore racial and ethnic identities, nurture spirits through worship and spiritual practice and build transformative relationships.
-The cohorts will come together to learn community organizing skills from bold, expert leaders, and to craft a strategic vision for anti-racism work in the coming year within and beyond our Unitarian Universalist faith.
+Thrive Young Adult 2017 took place as part of the Grow Racial Justice event, a collaboration of the Unitarian Universalist Association (UUA) and the Unitarian Universalist (UU) College of Social Justice, along with Standing on the Side of Love and the Center for Ethical Living and Social Justice Renewal.
+In two companion programs, young adults of color and white young adults set out to explore racial and ethnic identities, nurture spirits through worship and spiritual practice and build transformative relationships.
+The cohorts came together to learn community organizing skills from bold, expert leaders, and to craft a strategic vision for anti-racism work in the coming year within and beyond our Unitarian Universalist faith.

-Thrive Young Adult, the part of Grow Racial Justice that is for UU young adults of color, will go deeper into complex questions about identity, power, spirituality and leadership.
-Participants will explore their roles as young adults of color in our UU movement, build relationships with one another around intersecting identities, share practices for healing and resistance, and support each other on the path toward liberation.
+Thrive Young Adult, the part of Grow Racial Justice that is for UU young adults of color, strives to go deeper into complex questions about identity, power, spirituality and leadership.
+Participants explore their roles as young adults of color in our UU movement, build relationships with one another around intersecting identities, share practices for healing and resistance, and support each other on the path toward liberation.

-Thrive Young Adult is June 17-20, 2017 right before General Assembly.
-Participants are encouraged to stay for General Assembly, June 21-25, 2017 and offer leadership in building community, leading workshops, and moving forward our commitments to racial justice.
+Thrive Young Adult was held on June 17-20, 2017 right before General Assembly.
+Participants were encouraged to stay for General Assembly, June 21-25, 2017 and offer leadership in building community, leading workshops, and moving forward our commitments to racial justice.

-Young adults of color and white young adults will be housed separately to allow for deeper exploration of racial and ethnic identity.
-Housing will be dorm style, either at the Center for Ethical Living and Social Justice Renewal (CELSJR) or at a privately rented facility.
+Young adults of color and white young adults are housed separately to allow for deeper exploration of racial and ethnic identity.
+Housing is dorm style, either at the Center for Ethical Living and Social Justice Renewal (CELSJR) or at a privately rented facility.

 Partners for Thrive Programs

-The Unitarian Universalist Association's (UUA’s) Office for Youth and Young Adult Ministry has long supported young people of color within our faith through annual leadership schools.
-Thrive Young Adult, as partner of the UU College of Social Justice's Grow Racial Justice is grateful to collaborate with Standing on the Side of Love and the Center for Ethical Living and Social Justice Renewal.
+The Unitarian Universalist Association's (UUA’s) Office of Youth and Young Adult Ministries has long supported young people of color within our faith through annual leadership schools.
+Thrive Young Adult, as partner of the UU College of Social Justice's Grow Racial Justice, is grateful to collaborate with Standing on the Side of Love and the Center for Ethical Living and Social Justice Renewal.